simoniz0r/spm/README.md

 - upgrade (-upg) - upgrade all installed packages that are marked for upgrade or just the specified package
 - man - show spm man page

-spm is not responsible for bugs within applications that have been installed using spm.
-Please report any bugs that are specific to installed applications to their maintainers."

 To use the AppImage for spm, simply download it, `chmod a+x /path/to/spm-VERSION-x86_64.AppImage`, and execute `/path/to/spm-VERSION-x86_64.AppImage`.
 The AppImage release for spm has wget and bc bundled in.

 It is recommended that you use spm to install the AppImage or tar version of spm by executing `/path/to/spm -i spm`.
 This will allow spm to upgrade itself when a new version is released.

+spm is not responsible for bugs within applications that have been installed using spm.
+Please report any bugs that are specific to installed applications to their maintainers.

 # Github Rate Limit